jhudson8/react-backbone/tutorials/forms/README.md

 [view source](./step3/example.js)

-Since our input component implements the getValue method and a name property is provided, we can use the [modelPopulate](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/package/modelPopulate?focus=outline) mixin to quickly populate the model from the input fields.
+Since our input component implements the ```getValue``` method and a name property is provided, we can use the [modelPopulate mixin](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/package/modelPopulate?focus=outline) to populate the model from the input fields.

 Include the ```modelPopulate``` mixin